Hint: it’s not Shopify

 Neither outcome is ideal.

-Why basic invoice automation stops working
+Why does basic invoice automation stop working?

 Most invoice automation focuses on capture.
 OCR, email ingestion, document storage.